 A floor-aware map contains at least two floor-aware feature layers: one representing facilities (such as office buildings or medical facilities) and one representing levels, or floors, in a facility.
 Floor-aware maps can also include additional layers, such as a sites layer representing collections of facilities (for example, a college campus) and a units layer representing features such as rooms and hallways.

-Organizations licensed with the ArcGIS Indoors extension can configure floor-aware maps in Map Viewer.
-Once configured, they can be viewed by anyone.
+Organizations licensed with an ArcGIS Indoors Maps extension can configure floor-aware maps in Map Viewer.
+Once configured, the maps can be viewed by anyone.
 When you open a floor-aware map in Map Viewer, a floor filtering tool is available at the bottom of the map.

 Follow these steps to explore floor-aware maps:

 - In Map Viewer, open the floor-aware map.

 - Click Browse at the bottom of the map and do any of the following: